DEMP Specification

 There MUST be no central authority managing the DEMP Network operations.

-A DEMP Network MUST support interoperability between different Safety Information System (SIS) implementations, ensuring that they can securely communicate with each other, regardless of their underlying hardware, software or geographical location.
+A DEMP Network MUST support interoperability between heterogeneous implementations of Safety Information Systems (SIS), ensuring that they can securely communicate with each other, regardless of their underlying hardware, software or geographical location.

-A DEMP Network SHOULD rely on the Internet Protocol (IP) for communication and the Domain Name System (DNS) for naming and addressing purposes.
+A DEMP Network SHOULD rely on the Internet Protocol (IP) for communication (RFC 791, RFC 8200) and MAY use the Domain Name System (DNS) for naming and addressing purposes (RFC 1034, RFC 1035).

 A DEMP Network MUST be designed to scale dynamically, allowing Safety Information Systems (SIS) to be added to or removed from the network without disrupting ongoing operations or compromising availability.